Y-Innovate/LWZMAKE/README.md

     $(targets) : $(srchlq).PDS.JCL($%)

-Then follows our second sample `rule` in which the value of the targets variable, so our 2 members in fully qualified data set names, are defined as targets (because they precede the `:` character).
+Then follows our second sample `rule` in which the value of the 'targets' variable, so our 2 members in fully qualified data set names, are defined as targets (because they precede the `:` character).
 And those targets have one prerequisite, which is a source PDS with a special variable **`$%`** as the member name.
 This `$%` variable resolves to the same member name as the target currently being built.
 So in this example, when `MYUSR.PDS.JCL(MEM1)` is being built, the prerequisite resolves to `SOMEUSR.PDS.JCL(MEM1)`, and for `MYUSR.PDS.JCL(MEM2)` it becomes `SOMEUSR.PDS.JCL(MEM2)`.

     - CALL IEBCOPY PDSIN($(srchlq).PDS.JCL) PDSOUT($(tgthlq).PDS.JCL) \
     -              MEMBER($%)